FrankGasparovic/Certificate-Auth-Tree-Node/README.md

 ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
 Restart the web container to pick up the new node.
 The node will then appear in the authentication trees components palette.

-###Node Description
+###Node Descriptions

-#####Certificate Collector Node  - This node is used to collect an X509 Certificate from a user who is authenticating to AM.
+Certificate Collector Node  - This node is used to collect an X509 Certificate from a user who is authenticating to AM.

-#####Certificate Validation Node - This node is used to validate the collected certificate.
+Certificate Validation Node - This node is used to validate the collected certificate.

-#####Certificate User Extractor - This node is used to extract a value from the certificate, and return it to AM to lookup the user.
+Certificate User Extractor - This node is used to extract a value from the certificate, and return it to AM to lookup the user.

 ### Certificate Collector Node Configuration
 * **Certificate Collection Method** - This field defines how the certificate should be client certificate should be